 i] Faith and prayer.
 When we read the Bible we must believe that it is God's truth to us and that God will make those truths known to us as we read.
 He has promised to "teach us all things" and so we need to come to the scriptures prayerfully, expecting him to make his will known to us.

 iii] A supportive Church.
 A church is a gathering of two of more believers.
-Left to ourselves the chances are we will not properly understand the Bible or how its truths apply to us.
+Left to ourselves, the chances are we will not properly understand the Bible, or how its truths apply to us.
 Jesus said that when two or three Christians meet that he would be present to direct the group's search for truth.
-Therefore, when a group of Christians meet to study God's Word (the Bible) Jesus will speak to that group through the scriptures via the teacher.
+Therefore, when a group of Christians meet to study God's Word (the Bible), Jesus will speak to that group through the scriptures via the teacher.
 When the group, after discussion, decides on the truth revealed, they can be sure it is God's truth for them today.

 ii] A systematic reading method.
 There are two ways to tackle this.
 First, it is helpful to familiarize yourself with the contents of the Bible as a whole.
 Give yourself at least a year to do that, and at the most, three years.
 There are some study aids available to help you in such a project.
 Second, when you have completed this project, develop the habit of reading a passage each day.
-Using Scripture Union notes is the best way to go.
+Using Scripture Union notes is a good way to go.

 iii] The hearing of sermons, attending a Bible Study, and the reading of good biblical studies.

-v] Topical Bible study aids.
-As already listed.
+v] Topical Bible study aids; as already listed.

 vi] Bible introductions.
-These give a run-down on how the books came about and a summary of contents, e.g. The Lion "Handbook to the Bible".
+These give a run-down on how the books came about and a summary of contents, e.g., The Lion "Handbook to the Bible".

 vii] Bible backgrounds.
 These give a run-down on the life and times of the Bible period.
 It is important to understand the environment within which the Bible was written.

-The Bible is the Word of God when "rightly interpreted".
-Over the years many strange groups have evolved through wrongly interpreting the Bible.
-They pick verses willy-nilly out of the Bible without considering the context.
-They read verses from the poetry sections as though they were literal/historical prose.
-They take narrative stories and demand we do exactly the same as this or that Bible hero.
-They take promises and commands made to certain people in times gone by and lay them straight onto people today.
-The Bible is not a magical book.
-It is a piece of literature which, when rightly interpreted, reveals God's truths for us today.
+The Bible is the Word of God when rightly interpreted.
+Over the years many strange groups have evolved through wrongly interpreting the Bible: they pick verses willy-nilly out of the Bible without considering the context; they read verses from the poetry sections as though they were literal/historical prose; they take narrative stories and demand we do exactly the same as this or that Bible hero; they take promises and commands made to certain people in times gone by and lay them straight onto people today.
+The Bible is not a magical book, it is a piece of literature which, when rightly interpreted, reveals God's truths for us today.

-Having said all this, don't be put off reading it.
-Most of the Bible is straightforward.
+Having said all this, don't be put off reading it; most of the Bible is straightforward.
 Simply read it, and what God has to say to you will be quite clear.
 This is especially so of the New Testament.
 The Old Testament certainly does contain some pitfalls, but at this stage, if you read it as background to the New Testament you won't get led astray.